ktorio/ktor-plugin-registry/plugins/server/io.ktor/sse/3.0.0-beta-1/documentation.md

-Server-Sent Events (SSE) support plugin.
-It is required to be installed first before binding any sse endpoints.
+Server-Sent Events (SSE) support plugin for sending events using the [SSE specification](https://html.spec.whatwg.org/multipage/server-sent-events.html).

-To learn more, see [specification](https://html.spec.whatwg.org/multipage/server-sent-events.html).
+This extends routing to include the `sse` function, which creates a special GET endpoint for streaming events.

 ## Usage